muthinenisravan/build_nn-from-scratch/README.md

 	- There is no limit on the No.of Layers
 	- there is no limit on the neurons in the Hidden layer

+4. DNN package,
+	- dnn L-layered lib package is created
+	- You can quickly create L-layered DNN app by importing mydnn.dnn

 Ref:
    - [Ai notes](https://www.deeplearning.ai/ai-notes/index.html)